-This is mostly a standard goals essay.
-But interestingly, they tweaked the question from last year.
-Last year, they wanted you to split time between explaining your goals and how you envisioned CBS helping you achieve those goals.
+CBS has been asking this one for a long time.
+It’s mostly a standard goals essay.
+But interestingly, they tweaked the question last year.
+Previously they wanted you to split time between explaining your goals and how you envisioned CBS helping you achieve those goals.
 This year they’ve zapped that second piece out and replaced it with… doubling down on the goals themselves.
 Neat.
 Let’s drill into that a bit, shall we?

 First of all, they’ve made a point to steer you away from rehashing your résumé here.
 “Because we can read, and have your résumé and recommendations in front of us… We have a clear sense of your professional path to date.
 In other words, we get what you’ve done up to this point (so please don’t waste our time by repeating that stuff here, because you’ll be revealing just how much you don’t get that simple concept)”… is kinda what the folks at Columbia Business School are really saying there.
 Now, there IS a reason to slip in some of your achievements, but only to the extent that doing so further CLARIFIES your goals and/or CONVINCES the reader that you have a shot at succeeding AT achieving those goals (we’ll come back to that).